NLRB will file complaint against Amazon if it doesn’t settle with fired tech workers

 The two women were both part of the group Amazon Employees for Climate Justice, which has protested the company’s track record on environmental responsibility.
 That lead to a 2019 walkout of more than 1,000 workers during the global climate strike.
 The group has called on the company to, among other things, end contracts with its cloud-computing business that help energy companies accelerate oil and gas extraction.

 Cunningham was fired after offering on Twitter to match donations up to $500 to Amazon warehouse workers, writing that a lack of safe and sanitary working conditions “puts them and the public at risk.”
-Costa was fired after she, too, offered via Twitter to match donations up to $500 for warehouse workers “while they struggle to get consistent, sufficient protections and procedures from our employer.”
+Costa was fired after she, too, offered on Twitter to match donations up to $500 for warehouse workers “while they struggle to get consistent, sufficient protections and procedures from our employer.”